 Now the interesting bit, what can you actually trade?

 With eToro, there’s pretty much everything you can think of!
-Stocks, shares, funds, currencies (foreign exchange), cryptocurrencies and commodities (things like silver and gold).
+Stocks, shares, ETFs, currencies (foreign exchange), cryptocurrencies and commodities (things like silver and gold).
 That’s a lot of stuff, and the range of each one is large too – there’s a lot of stocks for instance.

 So if you’re just looking to trade most things, there’s not much difference between the two platforms.
 However crypto is pretty popular, so eToro has to win this one.